agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 [^3]: One set of such difficult cases where annotating the citation form of a sign-language verb is insufficient involves the so-called *agreeing* verbs [see @Pfau:2018 for a recent minimalist analysis], also sometimes dubbed *indicating* verbs [@Schembri:2018], where one or more of a sign's parameters can change depending on the presence of agreement targets in the sentence.

+[^4]: The [symmetrical] feature encodes the identity in handshape between H1 and H2, as well as either their identical or mirrored orientation and/or motion.
+Its semantics can be viewed as essentially a copying operation whereby all features on the node to which it applies (i.e. hand configuration and orientation) are represented on all articulators in its scope.
+The [crossed] feature notates the fact that the articulators traverse the middle part of the signer's body.